 Up to 15 ° good, above that according to the faulty concept of all lying quasi d´appolito 2-way constructions.
 Unbalanced at angles> 15 ° with massive drops from> = 30 ° ..

 Monacor Direct can not be called a classic 3-way speaker.
 Technically, it is more a lying 2-way quasi d'appollito center (with filler driver sU).
 The interpretation of the question of what the MSH-116 was installed at all, I leave you * (I think I have just decided to Duzen in the magazine).
 What this documentation should also show is that the publication of a frequency response on the axis is still very little about the speaker able to testify.

 The Center Monacor Direct has a lot more potential than the one offered.

 Therefore it becomes one Hot man Acoustics Edition give this speaker.
-The course development is largely completed ...
-In addition, soon more in the 2.TEIL this report.
+The turnout development is largely complete ...
+More on that soon in the 2.TEIL this report.

 * Then I was taken at my word, and got an interpretation:

-The basic problem of Direct remains despite the now well-known name of filtering ... the horizontal omnidirectional behavior.
-Also, I keep saying that the MSH-116 is a very good midrange, which you should also play broadband if possible.
+The basic problem of Direct remains despite the well-known name of the filtering ... the horizontal omnidirectional behavior.
+I will also continue to say that the MSH-116 is a very, very good midrange driver that should be played with a broadband if possible.

-But you never stop learning, and I'm grateful when I'm made aware of gaps and mistakes ...
+But you never stop learning, and I am grateful when I am made aware of gaps and mistakes ...